Nutritional Supplements

 Drug Interactions

 If you have a medical condition and/or are taking medications, be sure check for drug interferences prior to consumption.
 This includes high amounts of supplements that are essential nutrients.
-I highly recommend drugs.com as the most excellent resource for drug and disease interactions.
+Drugs.com is the most excellent resource for drug and disease interactions.
 This is inclusive of supplements and has a search option that allows for more than just two factors.
 When searching for even just one factor, it will even give you a complete list of interactions organized by severity of risks.

 Do not learn things the hard way from a medical professional.
 Things like taking glucosamine chondroitin accelerating mycobacterial infection in lungs.